 Greek Carnival and Clean Monday

 Lady Lent has seven feet.
 They represent the seven weeks of Lent.
 Each passing week, on each Saturday, children get to break off one foot.
 This is a great visual way to countdown the weeks until Easter.

 After the last foot is cut off, it is tradition to place this foot in a bowl with fruits and nuts and whoever finds it receives a special blessing.

 In some regions of Greece, Lady Lent is made of clay and or fabric filled with feathers.
-There are many versions of Lady Lent, in some traditions she is depicted as a nun, in others she is a friendly lady in traditional Greek folkore.
+There are many versions of Lady Lent, in some traditions, she is depicted as a nun, in others, she is a friendly lady in traditional Greek folklore.